 Ever since the Mount Sinai Department of Emergency Medicine became the first in New York City to go paperless with an electronic health record, several informatics trained faculty have led Mount Sinai to national prominence in informatics.
 The Mount Sinai Department of Emergency Medicine has a tailored build of its electronic health records, which is continuously being updated for our needs.
 Our residents have opportunities to be involved in informatics projects at the department, hospital and national levels.
 Recently this has included working on ACEP’s Clinical Emergency Data Registry.

 Our pediatrics curriculum is led by seven knowledgeable and highly experienced, fellowship-trained pediatric emergency medicine faculty.
 They teach, supervise, and provide our residents with well-rounded exposure to pediatric care and to patients of all ages.
 Residents do dedicated rotations in the Pediatric ED and, during later years of training, PEM shifts distributed throughout their ED blocks.
-Residents also spend time in Pediatric Intensive Care Unit (PICU) at The Mount Sinai Hospital and have the option of doing an elective at the PICU at the Children’s Hospital of Pennsylvania (CHOP).
+Residents also spend time in the Pediatric Intensive Care Unit (PICU) at Mount Sinai Kravis Children’s Hospital.